thosgood/this-weeks-finds/markdown/101-151/week131.md

 powerful such maser is W49N, which has a power equal to that of the Sun.
 But recently, still more powerful masers have been bound in other galaxies, usually associated with active galactic nuclei.
-These are called \"mega masers\" and they are probably powered by black holes.
+These are called "mega masers" and they are probably powered by black holes.
 The first mega maser was discovered in 1982; it is a hydroxyl ion maser in the galaxy IC4553, with a luminosity about 1000 times that of our sun.
 Subsequently people have found a bunch of water mega masers.
 The most